Sonia Silvestre

-Sonia Silvestre (16 August 1952 - 19 April 2014) was a Dominican singer from San Pedro de Macorís.
+Sonia Silvestre (16 August 1952 – 19 April 2014) was a Dominican singer from San Pedro de Macorís.

-She was married to the broadcaster, producer and host Yaqui Núñez del Risco.
-After they divorced, Silvestre moved to Mexico, where she remained about three years.
-She had a long-term relationship with the Venezuelan photographer José Betancourt, the father of her son André and her daughter Eloísa; they married in 2009.
+She was married to broadcaster, producer, and host Yaqui Núñez del Risco.
+After their divorce, Silvestre moved to Mexico, where she lived for about three years.
+She later entered a long-term relationship with Venezuelan photographer, José Betancourt, who became the father of her son André and her daughter Eloísa; they married in 2009.
 In 2010, she performed a tribute to Luis Días.

 She suffered a massive stroke and two heart attacks on 17 April 2014 in Santo Domingo.
 She was 61 years old.